jagadeeswari-19/Funnel-Analysis/README.md

 ## 🚨 Business Problem

-Despite strong user engagement, the platform is experiencing **low conversion efficiency**, resulting in lost revenue opportunities.
-The key challenge is identifying **where and why users drop off** in the purchase journey.
+The platform shows strong user activity but inconsistent conversions.
+The challenge is to identify **where users drop off in the funnel** and uncover behavioral patterns impacting purchase decisions.

 ---

 ## 🎯 Objective

-To diagnose conversion bottlenecks by constructing a behavior-driven funnel and delivering **actionable, data-backed recommendations** to improve user conversion and business performance.
+To analyze user behavior, construct a funnel using available data, and generate **actionable insights to improve conversion rates**.

 ---

 ## 📊 Dataset Overview

-* **8,000 user sessions analyzed**
+* **8,000 user records analyzed**
-* Behavioral + demographic features:
+* Features include:

-  * User demographics (age, gender)
+  * Demographics (age, gender)
-  * Device type (mobile/desktop)
+  * Device type
-  * Engagement metrics (pages viewed, time on site)
+  * Engagement (pages viewed, time on site)
   * Cart activity
   * Purchase outcome